 David Bowie, 69.
 Other-worldly musician who broke pop and rock boundaries with his creative musicianship and a genre-spanning persona he christened Ziggy Stardust.
 Jan.
 10.

 Alan Rickman, 69.
 Classically-trained British stage star and sensual screen villain in the "Harry Potter" saga and other films.
 Jan.
 14.

 Glenn Frey, 67.
 Rock 'n' roll rebel who co-founded the Eagles and with Don Henley formed one of history's most successful songwriting teams with such hits as "Hotel California" and "Life in the Fast Lane."
 Jan.
 18.

 Abe Vigoda, 94.
-Character actor whose leathery, sad-eyed face made him ideal for playing the over-the-hill detective Phil Fish in the 1970s TV series "Barney Miller" and the doomed Mafia soldier in "The Godfather."
+Actor whose leathery, sad-eyed face made him ideal for playing the over-the-hill detective Phil Fish in the 1970s TV series "Barney Miller" and the doomed Mafia soldier in "The Godfather."
 Jan.
 26.